hbr101/scantastic-tool/README.md

   -u URLS, --urls URLS  List of Urls to be used with --dirb -t THREADS, --threads THREADS
                         Specify the number of threads to use.
-  -esh ESHOST, --eshost ESHOST
-                        Specify the elasticsearch host -esp PORT, --port PORT
-                        Specify ElasticSearch port
-  -i INDEX, --index INDEX
-                        Specify the ElasticSearch index -a AGENT, --agent AGENT
+  -a AGENT, --agent AGENT
                         Specify a User Agent for requests
 ```

-Use -noes and -in scans to not import scans by default upon completion of a scan